-Police shoot dead man who killed two in London stabbing, call it terrorist attack
+Police shoot dead a man who killed two in London stabbing, call it terrorist attack

 The city’s mayor Sadiq Khan said ordinary Londoners had demonstrated “breath-taking heroism” in disarming the knife-wielding attacker despite him having a device which they did not know to be a hoax.

-“What’s remarkable about the images we’ve seen is the breath-taking heroism of members of the public who literally ran towards danger not knowing what confronted them,” Khan told reporters.
+“What’s remarkable about the images we’ve seen is the breath-taking heroism of members of the public who literally ran toward danger not knowing what confronted them,” Khan told reporters.

 The ambulance service declared a “major incident” in the area and London Bridge station, a busy commuter hub, was closed for a number of hours.